nesevis/exhaust/docs/academic-influences.md

 - **Covariant/contravariant functors** on OptRed (`Cand`, `Sol`, Section 4).
 Sepúlveda-Jiménez provides the directional vocabulary: covariant passes propagate changes forward through the dependency chain.
 The fibration theory (Section 8) provides the justification for the ordering: the covariant depth sweep within Phase 2 reduces bound-content values from minimum bind depth upward, settling shallow depths first so that deeper depths reduce in the correct context.
 - **Natural transformations as post-processing** (Section 5.3) — inspiration for the shortlex merge step that recovers optimised bound values after re-derivation.
 - **Relax-round pattern** (Section 11.2) — implemented in BonsaiScheduler's speculation leg (`runRelaxRound`) via `RelaxRoundEncoder`: when the two-phase pipeline stalls, value redistribution relaxes the objective, then prune + train passes exploit the relaxed state, with pipeline-level checkpoint acceptance.
 - **Kleisli generalisation** (Section 7) — lifting deterministic reductions to nondeterministic/randomised settings via Kleisli categories.
-Phase 1c's PRNG retries, where re-derivation via the guided materializer is nondeterministic, operates in this regime.
+Exhaust instantiates this at two levels: (1) the `ReductionMaterializer`'s guided mode, where re-derivation via three-tier resolution (prefix → fallback tree → PRNG) is nondeterministic, and (2) the `KleisliComposition` encoder, which composes two `PointEncoder`s through a `GeneratorLift`.
+The upstream encoder proposes a structural mutation, the lift re-derives the fibre (producing a fresh tree and sequence via the materialiser), and the downstream encoder (typically `FibreCoveringEncoder`) searches the fibre for a failure-preserving candidate.
+This is a full categorical composition `dec ∘ enc₂ ∘ lift ∘ enc₁`, not just nondeterministic retries.

 ### Where the instantiation is domain-specific